elenderg/PAL-1000/instruções de compilação.md

 `Allocate memory for the entry.`

-`210.
-For compatibility with Windows, we had to allow for certain ugly clauses in CALL statements.
+210. For compatibility with Windows, we had to allow for certain ugly clauses in CALL statements.
 The WITH clause, for example, indicates parameters that are to be passed as values instead of addresses; and the RETURNING clause indicates where Windows should but the value he wants to return to us.
-These two routines deal with those clauses:`
+These two routines deal with those clauses:

-`To compile the next statement given a rider (call - with clause): ` - \ this guy is recursive so parameters get passed right to left `
+`To compile the next statement given a rider (call - with clause):  \ this guy is recursive so parameters get passed right to left `
 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
 `Compile an expression given the rider.`